Pacific Islanders in Publishing

 (she/her)

-Nafiza Azad is a self-identified island girl.
-Born in Lautoka, Fiji, she currently resides in British Columbia, Canada, where she reads too many books, watches too many K-dramas, and writes stories about girls taing over the world.
-Nafiza is the coeditor of the young adult anthology Writing in Color and author of The Candle and the Flame, which was nominated for the William C. Morris Award, The Wild Ones, and Road of the Lost.
-She is represented by Katelyn Detweiler.
+Born in Lautoka, Fiji, Nafiza Azad currently resides in British Columbia, Canada, where she writes stories about girls taking over the world.
+Nafiza coedited the young adult anthology Writing in Color.
+She's the author of The Candle and the Flame, which was nominated for the William C. Morris Award, The Wild Ones, and Road of the Lost.
+She's represented by Katelyn Detweiler.

 Thomas Mayor